FancyJD/Afame-Technology-/README.md

 # Afame-Technologies-

-This repository contains projects that i have done as part internship Afame Technology.
+This repository comprises projects that I completed as part of my internship with Afame Technologies.
+The projects are:

-* HR Data Analytics
+* HR Data Analysis
 * Titanic Survival Prediction

 ### Tools Used : Excel, Power BI , Python , Jupyter notebook.

 ## Titanic Survival Prediction: